NewDin/NewDin.github.io/_posts/2020-07-02-Smoke Gets in Your Eyes.md

 ---
 layout: post
-title: Smoke Gets in Your Eyes: And Other Lessons from the Crematory
+title: "Smoke Gets in Your Eyes: And Other Lessons from the Crematory"
 ---

 **Title**: [Smoke Gets in Your Eyes: And Other Lessons from the Crematory](https://www.goodreads.com/book/show/25189315-smoke-gets-in-your-eyes)

 **Author**: [Caitlin Doughty](https://en.wikipedia.org/wiki/Caitlin_Doughty)

 **Pages**: 254

 **Should you read or not?
 Yes, if death discomforts you!**